 The mission of URMC Flow Cytometry Core is to provide investigators with state-of-the-art instrumentation along with the human expertise to support all that is possible now, while pushing the limits of what can be done with flow cytometry.

 The resource is equipped with a wide array of instrumentation that is rarely matched the world over.
 This includes 8 traditional analytical cytometers, 2 cell sorters, 2 imaging cytometers, a small(nano) particle detection system, a Metabolomics instrument, a BioPlex200 bead based array instrument, and a mass cytometer.

 In addition to providing access to and maintaining cytometry instrumentation the FCR is also dedicated to providing education and consultation to our investigators.

 Our PPMS scheduling system can be accessed here.

-- The URMC Flow Core sincerely thanks the Clinical And Translational Science Institute’s (Grant number UL1 RR024160) for their considerable and continued support of mission critical equipment.
+- The URMC Flow Core sincerely thanks the University of Rochester Clinical & Translational Science Institute’s (Grant number UL1 RR024160) for their considerable and continued support of mission critical equipment.

 - Acquisition of the Amnis ImageStream was made possible by NIH Grant S10 RR0023458, (Craig Jordan, PI).